Aruba: Types of Company

 Limited Liability Company

-The NV is a limited liability company which is available to residents and non-residents alike.
-An NV operated by non-residents and trading outside Aruba is an offshore NV, whereas an NV controlled by residents and trading inside Aruba is an onshore NV.
-Until the introduction of the NFR, a more favorable fiscal regime applied to an offshore NV than to an onshore NV (see Offshore Legal and Tax Regimes).
+The Aruban naamloze vennootschap (NV) is a limited liability company available to residents and non-residents alike.
+An NV operated by non-residents and trading outside Aruba is an offshore NV; an NV controlled by residents and trading inside Aruba is an onshore one.
+Until the new fiscal regime (NFR) was introduced, a more favourable fiscal regime applied to an offshore NV than to an onshore NV (see Offshore Legal and Tax Regimes).

-The NV is subject to a much more complicated regulatory regime than the AEC (see below) which is the normal form of choice for offshore operations.
+An NV is subject to a much more complicated regulatory regime than an Aruba exempt corporation (AEC) which is the normal form of choice for offshore operations.
 The following are the main rules applying to an NV:

-- The minimum authorized share capital is Af50,000 of which 20% must be issued, and a minimum of two subscribers are required;
+- The minimum authorised share capital is Af25,000 of which 20% must be issued, and a minimum of two subscribers are required;

 - An NV must both file accounts and have those accounts audited;